RUB-NDS/PRET/README.md

 ### Getting Started

 Given the features and various proprietary extensions in printing languages like PostScript and PJL, conducting a pentest on printers is not a trivial job.
 PRET can help to assist and verify known issues in the language.
-Once you have played around with the tool, you may wan't to perform a systematic printer security analysis.
+Once you have played around with the tool, you may want to perform a systematic printer security analysis.
 A good starting point is the [Printer Security Testing Cheat Sheet](http://hacking-printers.net/wiki/index.php?title=Printer_Security_Testing_Cheat_Sheet).

 **Happy Hacking!**